- What are my Options if I am a Settlement Class Member?

 - How do I know if I am a member of the Settlement Class?

-The Settlement Class includes all individuals who purchased, in the United States, a JUUL Product from a a retail store, an online store, or the JUUL website before December 7, 2022.
+The Settlement Class includes all individuals who purchased, in the United States, a JUUL product from a brick and mortar or online retailer before December 7, 2022.

 If you are in this group, you are a member of the Settlement Class and you must make a claim in order to receive a payment.